Reginald Southey

 Reginald Southey (15 September 1835 – 8 November 1899) was an English physician and inventor of Southey's cannula or tube, a type of trocar used for draining oedema of the limbs.

 Life

 Southey was a nephew of Romantic poet Robert Southey, and the fifth son of medical doctor Henry Herbert Southey.
 A graduate of Christ Church, Oxford, he studied medicine at St Bartholomew's Hospital before travelling the world.
 He went on to serve as a member of the Lunacy Commission from 1883 until 1898.
 He was Gulstonian Lecturer in 1867.

 He was a lifelong friend of Charles Lutwidge Dodgson ('Lewis Carroll'), and encouraged Dodgson to take up photography.

+On 28 January 1864 Southey married Frances Marianne Thornton at Holy Trinity, Clapham, Surrey.
+She was the daughter of Reverend Charles Watson Thornton, prebend of Hereford.

+He died on 8 November 1899 aged 64, and was buried at St Mary the Virgin, Sutton Valence, Kent.